 There are two degree paths in occupational therapy.
 The professional (entry-level) master's degree offers preparation for certification for individuals with baccalaureate degrees in fields other than occupational therapy.
-The second degree path is a post-professional master's degree which offers course work for individuals who have an undergraduate degree in occupational therapy and who are certified occupational therapists (OTR).
-Students who complete a professional (entry-level) master's degree at ECU cannot apply for the post-professional master's degree in occupational therapy.
+The second degree path is a post-professional master's degree, which offers course work for individuals who have an undergraduate degree in occupational therapy and who are certified occupational therapists (OTR).
+Students who complete a professional (entrylevel) master's degree at ECU cannot apply for the post-professional master's degree in occupational therapy.

 Application for admission to the graduate program in occupational therapy must be initiated through the Graduate School.
-(See Section 3, Admission) The department requires that the applicant meet the following minimum admission requirements: a minimum cumulative GPA of 30 on a 4.0 scale, satisfactory Graduate Record Examinations, and acceptable TOEFL or TSL score for non-English foreign students.
+(See Section 2, Admission and Readmission.)
+The department requires that the applicant meet the following minimum admission requirements: a minimum cumulative GPA of 3.0 on a 4.0 scale, satisfactory Graduate Record Examinations, and acceptable TOEFL or TSL score for non-English foreign students.
 At the time of application, the applicant must submit two letters of reference and a completed statement as specified in the Graduate School application.
-Interviews and a writing sample will be arranged after a completed application is submitted to the Graduate School.

 For the professional (entry-level) master's degree path, the applicant must present evidence that the required prerequisite course work will be completed and an undergraduate degree (other than occupational therapy) conferred before the start of the program in the fall.
-Required undergraduate prerequisite courses include anatomy, physiology, medical terminology, statistics, introduction to psychology, introduction to sociology, abnormal psychology, developmental psychology, introduction to anthropology, logic or philosophy, and an introduction to occupational therapy course (which may be taken concurrently with the program).
+Required undergraduate prerequisite courses include anatomy, physiology, statistics, developmental psychology or other course with emphasis on human development across the lifespan, abnormal psychology, developmental psychology, introduction to anthropology or sociology, an introduction to occupational therapy course (which may be taken concurrently with the program), and a reasoning course such as logic, ethics, or research inquiry in social sciences.
+Students must demonstrate a proficiency in medical terminology or take a course in medical terminology.